 For tourists, this part of the coastline located a few kilometers south-west of the city of Ende, is renamed Blue Stone Beach.
 The beach of blue pebbles.

-In fact, it is a succession of several beaches, which stretches over ten kilometers: Nangamboa, Nangapanda, Penggajawa ...
+In fact, it is a succession of several beaches, which stretch over a dozen kilometers: Nangamboa, Nangapanda, Penggajawa ...

 Misir, my driver, drops me off after a strike.
 It's low tide.
 On the side of the road are mounds of blue pebbles, sorted by size and color.